 The article is part of an educational thrust of Nightlight Christian Adoptions and the Embryo Adoption Awareness Center to make donors, recipients, and reproductive endocrinologists aware of the benefits of openness (truth) — and more importantly why it matters for the resulting baby/child/teen/adult.

 To read the full article for FREE, visit Pathway2Family.org.

-(* I am aware that some prefer the term embryo donation.)
+(* Some prefer the term embryo donation.)

 Lori Holden, mom of a teen son and a young adult daughter, writes from Denver.
 Her book, The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole, is available through your favorite online bookseller and makes a thoughtful anytime gift for the adoptive families in your life.
 Catch episodes of Adoption: The Long View wherever you get your podcasts.

 Lori was honored as an Angel in Adoption® in 2018 by the Congressional Coalition on Adoption Institute.